 We can confirm or modify the decision, or make a new decision.

 What we can do

-VCAT can review a decision made by the Secretary to the Department of Health and Human Services.
+VCAT can review a decision made by the Secretary to the Department of Health and Human Services, the authorised program officer or the senior practitioner.
 The decision may be about:

 - whether or not someone has a disability